 It doesn’t matter how good you are as a recruiter.
 It doesn’t matter how much you’ve billed during your lifetime.
 If you take a bad job order, your chances of filling it are as good as a rookie recruiter who just joined the profession yesterday.

-Turn the key: audit your job orders
+Recruitment success: audit your job orders

 - How many job orders you (and your firm) accepted on a per-client basis